danqingpan/LeetCode/201/README.md

 # Priciple:
-The problem tests how to implement topological sort method.
+The problem tests how to implement topological sorting method.

 ## Solving steps:
 1. Find courses with zero inlets.
 This is where we start.